mbudisic/transporting-points-demo/DEPLOYMENT.md

 ### Common Issues

-1. **Error: Port 8501 is already in use**
+1. **Error: Port 5000 is already in use**
-   - Another application is using port 8501
+   - Another application is using port 5000
-   - Solution: Close other Streamlit applications or specify a different port:
+   - Solution: Close other applications or specify a different port:
      ```bash
-     streamlit run app_mvc.py --server.port 8502
+     streamlit run app.py --server.port 5001
      ```

 2. **Import Error: No module named 'streamlit'**